davidjaimes/pothole-repair-reauests/README.md

 - Develop code in Jupyter Notebook and then copy paste to Python-Flask `app.py` file.
 - Use Pandas to import CSV and Extraxt, Transform, and Load to SQLITE file.
 - Use SQLAlchemy sesssion queries to Filter, Sum, GroupBy, Count, Max, and Sort.
+- Attempt to summarize thousands of rows into hundreds range?

 ## Python-Flask Routing